Continuum Mapping :: Corporate Team Development

-Frame the challenge, opportunity or space.
-The choices will be useful when there is no clear ‘best’ option, instead the group must acknowledge both / all options are useful and the group wants to determine what may be appropriate at that time.
+Frame the challenge, opportunity, or space.
+The choices will be helpful when there is no clear ‘best’ option; instead, the group must acknowledge both / all options are helpful and wants to determine what may be appropriate at that time.

 - Challenge: a current problem that the team has to solve.

-- Space: the use of a physical space, how it may be changed and seen as a challenge or opportunity.
+- Space: the use of physical space and how it may be changed and seen as a challenge or opportunity.

-On each table tape an index cards on the extreme opposites.
+On each table, tape index cards on the extreme opposites.
 These cards will serve as poles for the continuum choices.

-Develop a list of continuum choices that are appropriate to the group and discussion.
+Develop a list of continuum choices appropriate to the group and discussion.